stub42/pytz/src/README.txt

 that cannot be specified without referring to the timezone abbreviation or the actual UTC offset.

-The 'Standard' Python way of handling all thee ambiguities is not to, such as demonstrated in this example using the US/Eastern timezone definition from the Python documentation:
+The 'Standard' Python way of handling all these ambiguities is not to, such as demonstrated in this example using the US/Eastern timezone definition from the Python documentation: